astral-sh/ruff/docs/preview.md

     ruff check . --select ALL
     ```

-However, it would be enabled in any of the above cases if you enabled preview in your configuration file or provided the `--preview` CLI flag:
+However, it would be enabled in any of the above cases if you enabled preview mode:

 === "pyproject.toml"